-Property, Non-Participating: A property in which the owner is not participating in a commercial solar energy system.
+Property, Non-Participating: A property in which the owner is not a participating landowner.
 Any property that may or may not be affected by a utility-grade wind turbine system or commercial solar energy system that does not meet the definition for a Participating Property.